ibm-watson-iot/iot-java/docs/java_cli_for_api.rst

     JsonArray response = apiClient.addMultipleDevices(arryOfDevicesToBeAdded);

 The response will contain the generated authentication tokens for all devices.
 Application must make sure to record these tokens when processing the response.
-The Internet of Things Foundation will not able to retrieve lost authentication tokens.
+The Internet of Things Platform will not able to retrieve lost authentication tokens.

 Delete Devices in bulk
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Method deleteMultipleDevices() can be used to delete multiple devices from Internet of Things Foundation, each request can contain a maximum of 512KB.
+Method deleteMultipleDevices() can be used to delete multiple devices from Internet of Things Platform, each request can contain a maximum of 512KB.
 For example, the following sample shows how to delete 2 devices using the bulk operation.

 .. code:: java